WeblateOrg/weblate/docs/admin/upgrade.rst

 Generic upgrade instructions
 ----------------------------

-Before upgrading, please check the current :ref:`requirements`, as they might have changed.
-Once all requirements are installed or upgraded, please adjust your :file:`settings.py` to match changes in the configuration (consult :file:`settings_example.py` for correct values).
+Always look for changes to :ref:`requirements` before upgrading, as they might have changed.
+Once all requirements are installed or upgraded, ensure your :file:`settings.py` matches :file:`settings_example.py`.

 Always check :ref:`version-specific-instructions` before upgrading.
-In case you are skipping some versions, please follow instructions for all versions you are skipping in the upgrade.
-Sometimes it is better to upgrade to some intermediate version to ensure a smooth migration.
-Upgrading across multiple releases should work, but is not as extensively tested as single version upgrades.
+Either follow the instructions for each new version, or go with the less tested option of upgrading across multiple releases by following all the instructions for them at once.

 .. note::

-    It is recommended to perform a full database backup prior to upgrading so that you can roll back the database in case the upgrade fails, see :doc:`backup`.
+    Always back up the full database before upgrading so that you can revert your changes in case the upgrade fails, see :doc:`backup`.

 #.
 Stop the WSGI and Celery processes.
-The upgrade can perform incompatible changes in
+The upgrade can make incompatible changes
-   the database, so it is always safer to avoid having old processes running while upgrading.
+   in the database, so it is safer to avoid old processes running while upgrading.

 #.
 Upgrade the Weblate source code.